MFlowCode/MFC/docs/documentation/expectedPerformance.md

 The following table outlines expected performance in terms of the number of time steps per hour, rounded to the nearest hundred (higher is better).
 A 3D inviscid, 6-equation problem is solved for various problem sizes (grid cells) and hardware.
+A 3rd order (3-stage) Runge-Kutta time-stepper is used.
 CPU results utilize an entire processor die.

 | Hardware             | # Cores | Steps/Hr (1M pts)      | Steps/Hr (4M pts)      | Steps/Hr  (8M pts)   | Compiler    | Computer      |